BZoennchen/Pages/_posts/2025-08-04-free-energy-principle.md

 >[A molecular autopoietic system (or living being)] is a homeostatic system of chemical production which has its own individual identity as the variable which it maintains constant -- {% cite barry:2012 %}

-Some argue that autopoiesis is an intrinsic purpose of an organism from which all other goals derive {% cite virenque:2024 barandiaran:2017 %}; others suspect that we, as external observers, project purposiveness onto the organism {% cite cummins:2014 %}.
+Some argue that autopoiesis is an intrinsic purpose of an organism from which all other goals derive {% cite virenque:2024 barandiaran:2017 %}.

+>Importantly, sense-making is intentional because it implies an organismic perspective from which meaning is brought forth.
+Because of the organism's precariousness, certain interactions with the environment are either positive or negative from the perspective of the organism.
+Consider a bacterium swimming up a gradient of glucose.
+The glucose is meaningful for the bacterium because it provides nutrients that are necessary for maintaining its metabolic processes (i.e., its autopoiesis).
+The meaning of the glucose gradient only makes sense from the perspective of the bacterium.
+Take away the bacterium from the situation and the glucose stops having its meaning.
+What brings forth such meaning is the organism’s adaptive and autopoietic organisation.
+Such bringing forth of meaning is what enactivists call sense-making. -- {% cite bogota:2024 %} (expample taken from {% cite varela:1997 %})

+Others suspect that we, as external observers, project purposiveness onto the organism {% cite cummins:2014 %}.
 For the FEP, it is not important if purposiveness is a projection or intrinsically given.

 What is quite certainly true is that organisms have to deal with perturbations to stay alive in their respective environment (which is determined by the *couplings* between the organism and its environment).